Continuous-Variable Quantum Key Distribution with Gaussian Modulation -- The Theory of Practical Implementations: Gaussian Modulation

 where $\tilde{V}_{\text{mod}}$ is referred to as \emph{modulation variance} (cf. Figure~\ref{gaussianmodulation}).
 Alice prepares a sequence $\ket{\alpha_{1}},\dots \ket{\alpha_{j}}, \dots, \ket{\alpha_{N}}$ of displaced coherent states

 obeying the usual eigenvalue equation:

-where $\hat{a}=\frac{1}{2}(\hat{q} + i \hat{p})$ is the annihilation operator and $\hat{q}$ and $\hat{p}$ are the quadrature operators in shot-noise units\footnote{See Appendix~\ref{ch_units} for a definition of shot-noise units and a direct comparison to other conventions.} (SNU).
+where $\hat{a}=\frac{1}{2}(\hat{q} + i \hat{p})$ is the annihilation operator and $\hat{q}$ and $\hat{p}$ are the quadrature operators, defined in the framework of shot-noise units\footnote{See Appendix~\ref{ch_units} for a definition of shot-noise units and a direct comparison to other conventions.} (SNU).
 Each individual state $\ket{\alpha_j}$ has a mean photon number of

 Considering that $q_j$ and $p_j$ are sampled from the distribution in \eqref{eq_gaussdistribution}, the mean photon number of the state \emph{ensemble} that Alice prepares reads

 The variance of the quadrature operators applied to the state ensemble relates to the modulation variance by\footnote{For a derivation see the footnote in Appendix~\ref{ch_coherent}.}